Links on Android Authority may earn us a commission. Learn more.

 Sony and Microsoft’s consoles share a lot of traits, particularly under the hood.
 However, the overall look of each machine couldn’t be more different.

 Where the PS5 shoots for panache thanks to its bright white, sci-fi-like aesthetic, the Xbox Series X is a simple, chunky, black cuboid.
 The Xbox Series X showcases a little bit of flair with its green-accented convex vent on the top, but the PS5’s curvy chassis is all flair.
-The PS5’s “wings” can also be removed, so expect to see official interchangeable side panels from Sony very soon.
+The PS5’s “wings” can also be removed, and Sony has recently announced official interchangeable faceplates/console covers in different colors coming in early 2022.

 Sony and Microsoft's design teams have gone in two totally different directions.